Observe the TCP handshake with tcpdump by GDB the code line by line

 - The first column is the time, accurate to microseconds, the left side of

-represents the window size (16 bits, maximum 65535).
+>is the sender, the right side is the receiver, andwinrepresents the window size (16 bits, maximum 65535).
 For ease of analysis, extract the key parts

 localhost.56234 > localhost.12345: Flags [S], seq 2271595046